St. Peter's Church, Malmö: Construction

-Construction of the presently visible church began in the early 14th century, replacing an older Romanesque church at the same location.
-It was probably inaugurated in 1319 and dedicated to saints Peter and Paul, but the construction was finished only around 1380.
+A small Romanesque brick church, first mentioned in 1269, once stood on the site.
+This was probably dedicated to St. Nicholas, the saint of seafarers.
+At the same time as Copenhagen got its Church of Our Lady (Vor Frue Kirke), probably consecrated in 1316, an identical church was started in Malmö.
+The Malmö church was dedicated to saints Peter and Paul and probably inaugurated in 1319.
+Construction may have been finished by 1349, or at least long before 1380.
 The church is an example of Brick Gothic architecture found around the Baltic Sea, arguably most well-represented in the Marienkirche in Lübeck, which was also likely used as a direct model when building St. Peter's Church.
 It also displays certain influences from contemporary French Gothic architecture.
 The church was constructed with red bricks and was built as a Gothic basilica with a western church tower and a transept that connects to the ambulatory of the pentagonal chancel.